lohgannash/dynamodb-backup/README.md

 aws ec2 get-ebs-default-kms-key-id --region ap-southeast-2
 ```

 If the result is `alias/aws/ebs` then you are *not* specifying a custom KMS key.
-However if the result is a KMS key ARN then copy this ARN into the SAM template parameter `DefaultEbsEncryptionKeyArn`.
+However if the result is a KMS key ARN then you will need to copy this ARN into the SAM template parameter `DefaultEbsEncryptionKeyArn`.

-Once the stack has launched and the policy has been created then you will need to attach this policy to the `DataPipelineDefaultRole` IAM role.
+Once the stack has launched and the policy has been created then you can check the `DataPipelineDefaultRole` IAM role to verify that the `DataPipelineEbsKmsPolicy` has been attached.

 ## Use the SAM CLI to build and test locally